maksimtishin/maksimtishin/README.md

 ### 3. Wazuah SIEM

-  Setting up a Wazuah SIEM to monitor and log devices.
+  How to set up a SIEM for monitoring other devices on the network:

 https://github.com/maksimtishin/SIEM-Wazuah-/tree/main